maxkzime/maxkzime/README.md

-- 👋 Hi, I’m @maxkzime
+- 👋 Hi, I’m @maxkzime.
-- I’m currently learning C++
+- I’m currently learning machine learning with Pyton.
-- I’m looking to collaborate on anything that can teach me code
+- I’m looking to collaborate on anything that can teach me code.
-- 🇫🇷 🥐 🥖 I’m french baguette baguette croissant
+- 🇫🇷 🥐 🥖 I’m french baguette baguette croissant!
-- Je suis en BUT1 Info à La Rochelle, en Fr
+- Je suis en BUT1 Informatique à La Rochelle, en France.

 <!---
 maxkzime/maxkzime is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.